Members1stFCU/Members1stFCU.github.io/_posts/2018-02-01-dotnet-core-request-response.md

 ***
 ## Action Results

-To correctly return the status code of `404 Not Found`, modify the `Get` method that returns a single result to return an `IActionResult` and check for whether a result was retrieved, returning the appropriate status, like so:
+To correctly return the status code of `404` for an item not found, modify the `Get` method that returns a single result to return an `IActionResult` and check for whether a result was retrieved, returning the appropriate status, like so:

 ```c#
     [HttpGet("{sn}")]